American RBST Foundation Flock USA0001

 records, either before or after they had the sheep.
 In 1992, after only three years, the

-coast and her two sons) to Bruce Poor from Nantucket Island, Massachusetts.
+coast and her two ram lambs) to Bruce Poor from Nantucket Island, Massachusetts.
 Poor, who had

 an interest in minor breeds, was attracted to the Soay because of its rarity and